“…I feel I have only scratched the surface of what I know I am capable of doing.”

 Thompson’s early recordings have been well-documented through the efforts of compilers in Germany and the U.K.:

-- And a complete discography is now available in both print and CD-ROM formats: Lucky Thompson Discography by Bob Weir; published in 2010 by Names & Numbers (Almere, The Netherlands).
-Contact Gerard Hoogeveen.
+- And a complete discography exists in both print and CD-ROM formats: Lucky Thompson Discography by Bob Weir; published in 2010 by Names & Numbers (Almere, The Netherlands).
+(Unfortunately, Names & Numbers ceased publication in 2022.)

 - Lead sheets of Lucky Thompson’s compositions are available from Jazz Lead Sheets.